- See the Mobile App Deployment guide for more insight.

-- User Name only: only the user name is stored on the device.
+- Save only User Name: only the user name is stored on the device.
 When the user starts the Pyramid mobile app, they will be prompted to supply a password to login.
 The user can manually logout of the app to remove the user name setting.

-- None: neither credential is stored on the device.
+- Don't Save: neither credential is stored on the device.
 When the user starts the Pyramid mobile app, they will be prompted to supply a both set of credentials to login.

 This feature is currently only supported on iPhones.

 Once FaceID is configured, when you log into the app on your iPhone for the first time, you are prompted to enable it.
 After that, you can choose whether to enable, or disable, FaceID.
-See the Mobile Devices page for more details.
+For more information, see Mobile Client.

 Enable this feature to put a timeout on any mobile session.
 When enabled, the mobile client will auto-logout from the application after the specified time has elapsed since its last use.

 Enable this feature to check both a user's credentials and the ID of the connecting mobile device.
 If disabled, all devices can connect without limitation.